 Deployment models, what to expect and timelines

-Here's an update on the development of The Things Network Stack V3, deployment models, V3 API and timelines.
+Here's an update on the development of The Things Stack, deployment models, The Things Stack API and timelines.

 First, I would like to thank you for your patience.
 While we serve and support your business with V2, we are aware of its shortcomings.
-We're happy to get closer and closer to migrating you to V3.
+We're happy to get closer and closer to migrating you to The Things Stack.

-A distinctive feature of V3 is its flexible deployment models.
+A distinctive feature of The Things Stack is its flexible deployment models.
 The same codebase, the same API, scalable from a small on-premises deployment to a multi-region, multi-tenant, multi-instance, supported, SLA backed and hosted deployment.

-- Hosted is our flagship V3 SaaS offering; fully featured, hosted and SLA backed
+- Hosted is our flagship The Things Stack SaaS offering; fully featured, hosted and SLA backed

-- Private Cloud is the V3 Stack in your own AWS, Azure or GCP account, with integrations with their IoT platforms
+- Private Cloud is the The Things Stack in your own AWS, Azure or GCP account, with integrations with their IoT platforms

-- Images and Binaries allow for deploying the V3 Stack on-premises, on various architectures, enabling single binary deployments on gateways to custom Kubernetes deployments in the cloud
+- Images and Binaries allow for deploying the The Things Stack on-premises, on various architectures, enabling single binary deployments on gateways to custom Kubernetes deployments in the cloud

-- Open Source allows you to compile from source and run the Stack on your development machine
+- Open Source allows you to compile from source and run The Things Stack on your development machine

 - Community Network is the free to use The Things Network public community network